-The MUSEUM COMMITTEE shall be responsible for overseeing the operation of the Anderson-Price Memorial Building, the Cupola, the MacDonald House and any other OBHS museum sites.
-It shall plan and design exhibits; acquire, monitor and catalog all museum items and donations.
-It shall plan and facilitate the physical changes and/or additions made to any OBHS museum.
+The BULDINGS AND GROUNDS COMMITTEE shall be responsible for overseeing the operation of the Anderson-Price Memorial Building, the Cupola, the MacDonald House and any other OBHS museum sites.
+It shall plan and facilitate the physical changes and/or additions made to any OBHS building.

 The PRESERVATION COMMITTEE shall be responsible for advising the Board on matters concerning historic sites and facilitating our involvement where necessary with government officials.
 It shall be responsible for the development, modification, and implementation of a strategic plan for the sites.
 It shall be responsible for the identification, security and maintenance of historic sites.
 The identification of artifacts from these sites shall be in compliance with Florida State law and procedures as defined by the Florida State Division of Historical Resources.

 The PUBLICITY COMMITTEE shall be responsible for overseeing, preparing or reviewing all printed and electronic marketing and advertising materials, including flyers, posters, signs, newsletters and press releases to insure proper, consistent use of OBHS name and logo.
-The Executive Director shall manage, coordinate and update the OBHS website in cooperation with Publicity and all other committees.
+The Office Manager shall manage, coordinate and update the OBHS website in cooperation with Publicity and all other committees.